Sonali210/Image-Cartooning/README.md

 # Image-Cartooning
-Capture image from camera and show the respective cartoon image.
+Capture image from camera and show its cartoon image.